Igor (film)

-Igor is a 2008 computer-animated horror comedy film directed by Tony Leondis from a screenplay by Chris McKenna.
+Igor is a 2008 animated horror comedy film directed by Tony Leondis from a screenplay by Chris McKenna.
 Igor, developed and produced by Max Howard with the California-based Exodus Film Group, was the first feature-length animated film to be financed with private equity.
 The animation was completed at France's Sparx Animation Studios and a facility in Vietnam.
-It was distributed in North America by MGM Distribution Co. and internationally by The Weinstein Company.
-It is MGM's first fully computer-animated film as well as the studio's first fully animated film in twelve years following 1996's All Dogs Go to Heaven 2.
+It was distributed in the United States by MGM Distribution Co., by TFM Distribution in France and internationally by The Weinstein Company.
+It is MGM's first fully computer-animated film as well as the studio's first fully animated film in twelve years (not counting direct to video films) following 1996's All Dogs Go to Heaven 2.

-Igor features the voices of John Cusack, Steve Buscemi, Sean Hayes, Jay Leno, Eddie Izzard, Jennifer Coolidge, Arsenio Hall, John Cleese, Molly Shannon, and Christian Slater.
+Igor features the voices of John Cusack, Steve Buscemi, Sean Hayes, Jay Leno, Eddie Izzard, Jennifer Coolidge, Arsenio Hall, John Cleese, Molly Shannon and Christian Slater, with James Lipton in a live-action role.
 Conceived by McKenna as a twisting of evil scientist film tropes, Igor features Cusack as the titular Igor, who lives in the kingdom of Malaria where others of his kind serve as assistants to evil scientists.
-In trying to achieve his dream to become an evil scientist, Igor accidentally creates a sweet female monster named Eva.
+In trying to achieve his dream to become an evil scientist, Igor accidentally creates a sweet-natured female monster named Eva.